leonardopollesel/FIN_TEST/README.md

 ## Services Description

-Book Search: Search Service for books based on Author, Title, ISBN, Year and Publisher.
-Translate Blurb: Translate the blurb in a language you are more familiar with.
+Book Search: Search Service for books based on Author, Title, ISBN, Year and Publisher.\n Translate Blurb: Translate the blurb in a language you are more familiar with.
 Books Similarity: Find similarity score based on blurbs between two titles.
 Search Book on Google: Enter the book title, we give you the top links on Google.